List of Chicago Fire characters: Jessica "Chili" Chilton

 Chili calls someone and tells them she needs help.
 It's revealed it was Severide, who takes her to counselling and is glad she called.
 She tells him she'll call them and apologize.
 She thanks him and she goes to rehab.
 At Severide's urging she enters an alcohol rehabilitation program to get help.

-In "Bad For The Soul", she was mentioned when Sylvie asks Jimmy if she's responded to their calls, which she hasn't.
+In "Bad for the Soul", she is mentioned when Sylvie asks Jimmy if she's responded to their calls, which she hasn't.